 It’s important to monitor drought, as it’s a major economical concern for numerous countries throughout the world.
 The United States uses a statewide decision support tool called the U.S. Drought Monitor to track the effects of drought.
 This tool in turn helps ranchers, farmers, and policy makers make key decisions about how drought is affecting their area of concern on a regional scale.
-While the country of Uruguay does have some tools to assist its people (such as Normalized Difference Vegetation Index (NDVI) and water balance monitoring) it may prove useful to have a tool similar to the U.S. Drought Monitor for this country.
+While the country of Uruguay does have some tools to assess drought severity (such as Normalized Difference Vegetation Index (NDVI) and water balance monitoring) it may prove useful to have a tool similar to the U.S. Drought Monitor.
 To accomplish such a task, this study created a Drought Severity Index (DSI) comprised of Land Surface Temperature (LST), Precipitation, and a Vegetation Index (VI) based on methodology from Rhee et al. (2010).
 In Rhee et al. (2010) it was shown that the Normalized Difference Drought Index (NDDI) was the superior VI for humid climates in the USA based on their comparison of four VI’s.
 This version of the DSI, which includes the NDDI parameter, may be more applicable to Uruguay given its humid/semi-humid climate.
 This study analyzed the effectiveness of the NDDI parameter for the country of Uruguay and compared its drought sensitivity to that of other VI’s such as NDVI and Normalized Difference Water Index (NDWI), as well as the anomalies to each VI.
-These parameters can be obtained by using NASA’s Earth Observing System (EOS) and can be transformed into a drought monitor using the International Research Institute for Climate and Society (IRI) data library.
+These parameters can be obtained by using NASA’s Earth Observing System (EOS) and can be transformed into a drought monitoring system using the International Research Institute for Climate and Society (IRI) data library.
 This study also investigated the overall usefulness of VI’s with respect to drought monitoring and drought conditions.
-Once the proper VI had been chosen the methodology was be ran in the IRI data library.
-The methodology was tested and the new DSI was transferred to Instituto Nacional de Investigación Agropecuaria (INIA) and Ministry of Agriculture.
-This tool will be useful to the land managers and policy makers as a decision support tool for drought mitigation and preparedness.
+Once the proper VI had been chosen the methodology was run in the IRI data library.
+The new methodology has the potential to help the Instituto Nacional de Investigación Agropecuaria (INIA) and the Ministry of Agriculture to better inform the land managers, insurance providers, and policy makers for drought mitigation and preparedness.

 Partners/Collaborators